-Ordinary people, activists, and organisers need a structure through which to organise.
+Ordinary people, activists, and organisers need a structure to organise through.
 They need investment in training; local group infrastructure; movement entrepreneurs; and small stipends for 'anchor volunteers'.
-They need the strength of combining top-down strategy with bottom-up innovation through a coordinating body.
+They need the strength of combining top down strategy with bottom up innovation through a coordinating body.

-What Coordinate a network of local groups campaigning at local and national levels.
-Why In order to build the political power of everyday people from the grassroots.
-How By seeding local groups and training local organisers and activists.
+What Coordinate a network of local groups campaigning at local and national levels.Why In order to build the political power of everyday people from the grassroots.How By seeding local groups and training local organisers and activists.

-- Pilot first local group and local campaign; - Deliver training to pilot organisers and activists in: campaign planning and delivery; maintaining nonviolence; growth; media management; and fundraising; - Deliver training to pilot group in culture, governance, and Story-based Strategy. - Refine seeding, training and developing local groups; - Deliver 'mass training' to organisers and activists; - Grow the number of local campaigning groups; - Provide ongoing support and coaching; - Coordinate local groups through a national structure; - First local groups network conference.
+- Pilot first local group and local campaign; - Deliver trainings to pilot organisers and activists in: campaign planning and delivery; maintaining nonviolence; growth; media management; and fundraising; - Deliver trainings to pilot group in culture, governance and Story-based Strategy. - Refine seeding, training and developing local groups; - Deliver 'mass trainings' to organisers and activists; - Grow the number of local campaigning groups; - Provide ongoing support and coaching; - Coordinate local groups through a national structure; - First local groups network conference.

-Impact: Ordinary people are engaged in winning local campaigns through strong local groups; and developing the foundations to win national campaigns through a coordinated network of local groups and national organisations.
+Impact: Ordinary, everyday people engaged in wining local campaigns through strong local groups; and developing the foundations to win national campaigns through a coordinated network of local groups and national organisations.

-Impact Measurement (end of 2024): 75% of local groups engaging in effective and sustainable local campaigning, one year after training.
+Impact Measurement (end of 2024): 75% of local groups engaging in effective and sustainable local campaigning 1 year after being trained.